Amsterdam: Conflict with Spain

-Center of the Dutch Golden Age
+Centre of the Dutch Golden Age

 During the 17th century, Amsterdam experienced what is considered its Golden Age, during which it became the wealthiest city in the Western world.
 Ships sailed from Amsterdam to the Baltic Sea, the Caribbean, North America, and Africa, as well as present-day Indonesia, India, Sri Lanka, and Brazil, forming the basis of a worldwide trading network.
 Amsterdam's merchants had the largest share in both the Dutch East India Company (VOC) and the Dutch West India Company.
 These companies acquired overseas possessions that later became Dutch colonies.

-Amsterdam was Europe's most important hub for the shipment of goods and was the leading financial center of the western world.
+Amsterdam was Europe's most important hub for the shipment of goods and was the leading financial centre of the Western world.
 In 1602, the Amsterdam office of the Dutch East India Company became the world's first stock exchange by trading in its own shares.
 The Bank of Amsterdam started operations in 1609, acting as a full-service bank for Dutch merchant bankers and as a reserve bank.

-Beginning during this period, Amsterdam also became involved in the trade in African slaves.
-The city was a major destination port for Dutch slave ships beginning in the 17th century, which lasted until the United Netherlands abolished the Dutch involvement in the trade in 1814 under pressure by the British government.
-Amsterdam was also a member of the Society of Suriname, an organization founded to oversee the management of Surinam, a Dutch slave colony.
-On 1 July 2021, the mayor of Amsterdam, Femke Halsema, apologized for the city's involvement in the African slave trade, which had contributed to the city's wealth.
+From the 17th century onwards, Amsterdam also became involved in the Atlantic slave trade.
+The city was a major destination port for Dutch slave ships participating in the triangular trade, which lasted until the United Netherlands abolished the Netherlands' involvement in the trade in 1814 at the request of the British government.

 Decline and modernization

 Amsterdam's prosperity declined during the 18th and early 19th centuries.
 The wars of the Dutch Republic with England (latterly, Great Britain) and France took their toll on the city.
-During the Napoleonic Wars, Amsterdam's significance reached its lowest point, with Holland being absorbed into the French Empire.
+During the French Revolutionary Wars and the Napoleonic Wars, Amsterdam's significance reached its lowest point, with Holland being absorbed into the French Empire.
 However, the later establishment of the United Kingdom of the Netherlands in 1815 marked a turning point.

 The end of the 19th century is sometimes called Amsterdam's second Golden Age.
-New museums, a railway station, and the Concertgebouw were built; in this same time, the Industrial Revolution reached the city.
+New museums, a railway station, and the Concertgebouw were built; At the same time, the Industrial Revolution reached the city.
 The Amsterdam–Rhine Canal was dug to give Amsterdam a direct connection to the Rhine, and the North Sea Canal was dug to give the port a shorter connection to the North Sea.
 Both projects dramatically improved commerce with the rest of Europe and the world.
 In 1906, Joseph Conrad gave a brief description of Amsterdam as seen from the seaside, in The Mirror of the Sea.